PrimeTimeTran/ProfileApp/README.md

 }
 ```

 There's a few things going on here.
-We're defining our App component as the [default export](https://stackoverflow.com/questions/21117160/what-is-export-default-in-javascript) of this file, `App.js`.
-When this function, `App`, renders, it returns a `View` component that has a `Text` component nested inside it.
+We're defining our App `component` as the [default export](https://stackoverflow.com/questions/21117160/what-is-export-default-in-javascript) of this file, `App.js`.
+The name of the component typically corresponds to the name of the file.
+Also, we define the body of this component, `App`.
+It's body returns JSX.
+There is a `View` component that has a `Text` component nested inside it.
 This should look familiar to those of you who know html.

 **C)** We style our application at the bottom.
 We see that we use StyleSheet's `create()` method and pass it an argument.
 The argument to it is an object.
 The object has keys whose values are other objects.
-This is where we'll write css in the future.
+This is where we'll style in the future.

 ```jsx
 const styles = StyleSheet.create({